 3 Easy Ways to Homeschool the Visual Learner

 According to the VARK learning styles model, there are 4 major types of learners:

-- Visualize the information
+Visualize the information

-There is a reason why there are so many infographics that are virally shared online.
-Information, especially data-driven information, is often daunting for a student to learn and absorb if presented a certain way that doesn’t visually show the ideas.
-Visual learners can easily retain diagrams, charts, and graphs to show the subject material.
-Incorporate an image or video clip into a lesson for your visual learner to play to their strengths.
+There’s a reason so many infographics go viral.
+Information, especially data-driven information, can be difficult for a visual learner to comprehend and retain.
+However, visual learners can easily retain diagrams, charts, and graphs used to show subject material.
+Incorporate an image or video clip into a lesson to play to their strengths.

-Incorporating video content is another entertaining way for your kids to learn, while also being one of the most effective methods of teaching information to visual learners.
-PureFlix.com offers a varied homeschool curriculum here that has thousands of educational films and series, documentaries and more.
-As a homeschooling teacher, you have more freedom to combine education with quality family time, and an educational movie night is a great way to make learning fun.
-Even when teaching subjects that don’t translate to a visual medium like video, you can still cater to the visual learner.
-Visual word puzzles like crosswords, cryptograms and even games like hangman are another way to make learning vocabulary fun and is simple, yet effective.
+Incorporating video content is another entertaining way for your kids to learn.
+That can also be one of the most effective methods of teaching information to visual learners.
+PureFlix.com offers a varied homeschool curriculum here that has thousands of educational films and series, documentaries, and more.
+As a homeschooling teacher, you have more freedom to combine education with quality family time.
+An educational movie night is a great way to make learning fun.
+This applies even when teaching subjects that don’t translate to a visual medium like video.
+Visual word puzzles like crosswords, cryptograms, and even games like Hangman are another way to make learning vocabulary fun, simple, and effective.

 Presenting information visually will help the visual learner understand it better, but will also more easily ingrain it in their minds.
 You can achieve this by using a whiteboard and color-coding various items in your lesson while giving your children highlighters of the same color.
 This will give them an additional visual cue while they are taking their notes.
 Flashcards are a tried and true method that also helps retain information.
 You can incorporate the use of flashcards not just to cram before a test, but to review information after a lesson is over.